 This unique perspective is bizarre, fascinating, and at times even convincing.

 If you have a sweet spot for true crime, then The Jinx absolutely needs to be on your list.
-It is a documentary like no other!
+It’s definitely one of the best HBO documentaries out there.

 Mea Maxima Culpa: Silence in the House of God